tabreturn/tabreturn.portfolio/_posts/2022-12-01-screen-futures-wellington.md

 - images/full_view/screen-futures-wellington-10.png
 - images/full_view/screen-futures-wellington-11.png
 ---
-This project aimed to understand the sector's needs in relation to universities and government and what can be done to address systemic challenges to support a thriving screen industry in Wellington.
+This 2022 GovTech project aimed to understand the sector's needs in relation to universities and government and what can be done to address systemic challenges to support a thriving screen industry in Wellington.

 Jon He, Liam Sutton, Tristan Bunn